Union Pacific's DD35 Double Diesels

 Among the first DD35s to be retired was the first one built, UP 72B.
 It and six other DD35s were retired in June 1979.
 Nine more units followed in September 1979, including the first DDA35, UP 70.
 UP 82 and 85B followed in October, and three more DD35s and a single DDA35 were retired in December 1979.
 A total of eleven units were retired in 1980, between January and May, including seven DD35s and four DDA35s.
 The last DD35 to be retired was UP 93B.
 It and the last eight DDA35s were all retired in August 1981, having not turned a wheel in revenue service for two years.

 All of the units were sold for scrap.
 The sales began in October 1979, with the sale of UP 75B to Naporano Iron & Metal in Newark, N.J.
-Five more units followed in December - sold to Naporano, and to two other companies, Precision National at Mount Vernon, Ill., and Peaker Services in Michigan.
-Between May and November 1980, 17 units were sold to both Naporano and Precision, and three were sold to Azcon Hyman Michaels in Alton, Ill.
+Five more units followed in December - sold to Naporano, and to two other companies, Precision National at Mount Vernon, Illinois, and Peaker Services in Michigan.
+Between May and November 1980, 17 units were sold to both Naporano and Precision, and three were sold to Azcon Hyman Michaels in Alton, Illinois.
 Seven units were sold in January 1981, again to both Naporano and Precision.
-In February and April 1982, five units were sold for scrap to Azcon and Naporano, and a single unit was sold to General Metals in Tacoma, Wash.
+In February and April 1982, five units were sold for scrap to Azcon and Naporano, and a single unit was sold to General Metals in Tacoma, Washington.
 Bargains Galore in Vancouver Wash., bought UP 93B (the last one) and UP 72.
-Both units were sent for actual scrapping to Simon & Sons in Tacoma, Wash.
+Both units were sent for actual scrapping to Simon & Sons in Tacoma, Washington.
 The last DDA35 to leave UP property was UP 77.
 It was sold in July 1982 to Erman-Howell, and cut up in their salvage yard in Turner, Kansas.
 UP 72B, the first DD35 built, remained at Peaker Services facility in Brighton, Mich., after Peaker had purchased the unit in December 1979.
 The majority of Peaker's business is to service diesel standby power plants, known as "peaker" units, for the electric stationary power industry, hence the company's name.
 They were a regular customer of retired EMD units from many roads, stripping the units of parts used in their rebuild of the EMD diesel engines used in stationary power plants.
 UP 72B was eventually stripped of all its usable components and, according to Trains magazine in mid 1983, the frame was offered by Peaker to the Michigan state highway department for use as a bridge.
 Although the offer was not accepted, and the unit scrapped in June 1988, it was an interesting possibility that this unique one-piece, 82-foot frame might have served as a highway bridge along some unsung side road in rural Michigan.